• Skip to primary navigation

 A big difference!

-By turning WiFi off, the reading in the location with the highest value (#3) dropped from 816 µW/m2 down to 0.0152 µW/m2!!!
-Based on the guidelines for sleeping areas referenced above, that takes the level from being of “Severe Concern” all the way down to “No Concern”.
+By turning WiFi off, the reading in the location with the highest value (top) dropped from 816,000 µW/m² down to 1.3 µW/m²!
+Based on the guidelines for sleeping areas referenced above, that takes the level from being of “Extreme Anomaly” all the way down to “Slight Anomaly”.
+Three of the readings were equal to or just over the “No Anomaly” upper bound of 1.0 µW/m².
+And all of the values were within, or under, the BioInitiative Working Group’s precautionary target of 3 – 6 µw/m².

 3. Compare to the Baseline EMFs

-For completion, I wanted to capture a baseline measurement of EMFs in the location of the experiment.
-To do so, I unplugged the Sonos speaker from the outlet and the ethernet port in the wall, and took measurements and photos from the same three places around the speaker.
+For completion, we need to capture a baseline measurement of EMFs in the location of the experiment.
+To do so, I unplugged the Sonos speaker from the outlet and the ethernet port in the wall, and took measurements and photos from the same places around the speaker.

 Wrap-Up

-So, as it turns out, it is possible to disable WiFi on Sonos speakers and still enjoy their convenience and great sound!
+In conclusion, it is possible to disable WiFi on some (the older generation) Sonos speakers and still enjoy their convenience and great sound!

 If you’re not able to connect your speakers via ethernet cables today, I hope that seeing the numbers is still helpful.
-Remember, the strength of the signal decreases with distance, so by placing the speakers in a location further from where you work, relax, eat, or sleep, you can still reduce the EMF exposure for you and your family.
-And, as with any device, you can place them on timers or switched outlets (like these) so they can easily be turned off at night, or when not in use.
+Remember, the strength of the signal decreases with distance.
+So, at the very least, place the speakers in a location further from where you work, relax, eat, or sleep.
+Doing so will still reduce the EMF exposure for you and your family.
+And, as with any device, you can place your speakers on timers or switched outlets (like these) so they can easily be turned off at night, or when not in use.

 Because we were able to wire our Sonos speakers via ethernet connections and have the Sonos Controller App for Mac, we can now turn our home Wi-Fi network off and still enjoy the magic of room-filling Sonos sound.